amasson42/GLSScene/README.md

 The engine is independent from the window management.
 It is only used to render a frame.
 The render loop is a behavior that should be implemented from the window management system.

+A scene is composed of node objects from a root class `GLS::Node` that have a transformation matrix and an array of child nodes of the same type.
+It's a recusive tree organisation that can group nodes together.
+When modifying a transformation matrix, it will have an effect on the rendering, but also on the child node that will move along the parent.
+All of those nodes also contains properties like a set of renderables objects `GLS::IRenderable`.
+It's an interface class that is subclassed by anything that can be drawn on screen.
+Like 3d meshes, particle system, skybox or post-processing effects.

 ### Casting shadows

 ![shadow-scene-plus](preview/shadow-scene-plus.gif)

 In this scene there are multiple elements that are drawn on the same image to test the compatibility of drawing between different objects: